New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 TOP & CSC 10% Temporary Occupation Permit + final 5% on Certificate of Statutory Completion

-The first 5% is paid in cash + CPF at booking.
-The remaining 95% is the buyer’s loan + cash + CPF mix, drawn against the milestones above.
-Monthly interest scales as drawdowns accumulate, not from day one.
+You pay the first 5% in cash and CPF at booking.
+The remaining 95% is your loan, cash and CPF mix, drawn against the milestones above.
+Your monthly interest grows as the drawdowns accumulate, not from day one.

 5%